jppelteret/2016-ICTP-SISSA-deal.II/lab06/README.md

 7. Try getting H1 convergence to work correctly too.

-8. Change the right hand side and the solution to $$u(x) = \sin(\pi x )\cdot\cos(\pi y)$$ from lab05, but now solved on the circle.
+8. Change the right hand side and the class `SolutionValues` according to the analytic solution $$u(x) = \sin(\pi x )\cdot\cos(\pi y)$$ from lab05, but now solved on the circle.
 Record the convergence rates as you increase the polynomial degree.
 Look at the error field in the ParaView output.
 Where is the error largest?

 9. In the asymptotic regime, the highest possible convergence rate on the cirlce appears to be 3.5 irrespective of the degree of the